nicolashahn/nicolashahn.github.io/_posts/2019-06-17-program-in-python-go-rust.md

   implicitly.
 - The Go implementation's style is very imperative, but also explicit and understandable (minus the `ignoreAlpha` part I mentioned earlier), even to those unaccustomed to the language.
-I think the Python example is fairly clear as well, once you understand what `ImageStat` is doing.
+The Python example is fairly clear as well, once you understand what `ImageStat` is doing.
 Rust is definitely murkier to those unfamiliar with the language:
   - `.raw_pixels()` gets the image as a vector of unsigned 8-bit integers.
   - `.iter()` creates an iterator for that vector.
 Vectors by default are not iterable.
   - `.zip()` you may be familiar with, it takes two iterators and produces one, with